Last Updated on

 Gondola Ride – The most iconic thing to do in Venice

-If you don’t take a ride in a gondola, I’m afraid you will probably regret it.
+If you don’t take a gondola ride in Venice, I’m afraid you will probably regret it.
 It’s a bit like going to Paris and not going up the Eiffel Tower or going to London and not seeing Buckingham Palace.
 Everyone will ask, “did you go in a gondola?”, as it is the most iconic thing to do in Venice.

-It is a great way to see all the hidden parts of this amazing city from a different perspective, and experience the Venetian way of life.
+A gondola ride is a great way to see all the hidden parts of this amazing city from a different perspective, and experience the Venetian way of life.
 That’s why it is so popular and it’s a ‘must-do’ on all tourists’ itineraries.
-Yes, rides are a bit pricey, but here is some info for you to consider.
+Yes, a gondola ride is a bit pricey, but here is some info for you to consider.

 ‘To ride or not to ride in a gondola’ – That is the question!